The Peninsula New York: 2000s to present

 After the late-1990s renovation, the Peninsula raised its room rates significantly, charging a minimum of $535 per night.
 Tourism in New York City had stagnated by early 2001, but business was even more negatively impacted by the September 11 attacks, prompting the Peninsula's operators to discount the hotel's room rates significantly.
 The hotel's business had recovered by 2004.
 During the early 2000s, the hotel's rooftop terrace was popular among those in the media industry, and Salon de Ning opened on the hotel's roof in mid-2008, replacing the Pen-Top.

 The Peninsula Suite on the 19th floor was refurbished in the early 2010s.
 In addition, the Clement restaurant opened at the New York Peninsula's base in 2014.
 Because of the COVID-19 pandemic in New York City, and a corresponding downturn in tourism globally, the Peninsula's hotel rooms were temporarily closed in March 2020.
 The hotel did not reopen until June 1, 2021.
+In 2024, the hotel's operators began renovating the Peninsula again, with electronic controls and an Art Deco-inspired color scheme in all rooms.
+The Bill Rooney Studio oversaw the renovation, which took several months.

 Impact

-The hotel's 1990s renovation received several accolades.
-The Peninsula New York has received the AAA Five Diamond Award every year since 1999.